Intransitive verbs, does that ring a bell?

 2. Can it be followed by a “what” or by a “who”?

 If the answer to either of the first two questions is “no,” then you have an intransitive verb.
-(For example, “I slept Suzanne.” makes no sense, so “sleep” is intransitive.)
+(For example, “I ran Suzanne.” makes no sense, so “run” is intransitive.)

-If the answer to the third question is “yes,” then you have an intransitive verb.
+If the answer to the third question is “yes,” you have an intransitive verb.